exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

 - If the message structure is correct, proceed to check the block contents.

     - The block height should be equal to the current height of the node.
-    - The number of `Precommit` messages should be sufficient to reach consensus.
+    - The number of `Precommit` messages from different validators should be sufficient to reach consensus.
     - All `Precommit` messages must be correct.

 - If the check is successful, then check all transactions for correctness and if